-2.3.
-Functional and presentation currency
+2.3 Functional and presentation currency

-The financial statements are presented in Indian rupees, which is the functional currency of the Company and the currency of the primary economic environment in which the Company operates.
-All financial information presented in Indian rupees has been rounded to the nearest lakh except share and per share data.
+The financial statements are presented in Indian rupees, the national currency of India, which is the functional currency of the Company and the currency of the primary economic environment in which the Company operates.
+All financial information presented in Indian rupees has been rounded to the nearest lakh upto two decimal except share and per share data in terms of Schedule III unless otherwise stated.

-2.4.
-Use of Estimates:
+2.4 Use of Estimates:

-The preparation of these financial statements in conformity with the recognition and measurement principles of Ind AS requires the management of the Company to make estimates and assumptions that affect the reported balances of assets and liabilities, disclosures relating to contingent liabilities as at the date of the financial statements and the reported amounts of income and expense for the years presented.
+The preparation of these financial statements in conformity with the recognition and measurement principles of Ind AS requires the management of the Company to make judegment, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income, expenses, disclosure of contingent assets and disclosure of contingent liabilities.
+Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the statement of profit and loss in the year in which the estimates are revised.
+Revisions to accounting estimates are recognized in the statement of profit and loss in the year in which the estimates are revised and in any future periods affected.
+In particular, information about significant areas of estimation, uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements is included in the following notes: